The total time for any software development project will depend on many factors.

 Software development is the amalgamation of several complex tasks.

 Keeping this in mind, whenever a software developer is asked, “How much will this software cost me?”
-It’s only their professionalism that keeps them from replying harshly.
+It’s only their professionalism that intimidates them from replying in a professional way.

 Getting a reasonable estimate for a software development project is problematic because it needs to be simplified.

-If you’re developing a game, you need to know how many levels the game will have.
-If it’s a web application development for people with disabilities, you’ll need to ensure that it is easy to use and works on all operating systems.
-There are so many things involved in software development projects!
+When creating a game, you need to decide how many levels it’ll include.
+For web applications designed for individuals with disabilities, they must be simple to use and compatible with every type of operating systems.
+There are so many things involved in software development projects.

 But there is another perspective and strategy, which is what this is all about.